Total complaints managed – 877

 It is challenging to present resolution ruling rates in a manner that conveys useful information.

 Firstly, when our complaint system functions correctly, we look to work towards reaching an understanding with the operator about any problems that may have occurred rather than enforcing a ruling and in this way look to prevent similar issues occurring in future.
 Our ‘Resolved’ status is the status reached where both parties are happy with the outcome.
 As such our ‘Resolved’ status is likely the closest we offer to ‘ruled in favour of the Consumer’.

 On this basis, if we look only at Resolved complaint vs all other statuses we get the following results:

-Based on this measure it is clear that significantly more complaints end up with happy Consumers.
+Based on this measure it is clear that the majority of complaints end up at Resolved status.
 However this fails to take account of a number of factors.

 The ‘Resolved’ complaints include cases where either the player stops responding to our requests for information, and as such we assume they have resolved their issue without our help, and cases where the player informs us that they have resolved the matter by themselves.
 It seems misleading to include these complaints in the ‘Consumer Favourable Rulings' section, so next we will exclude them.

 Also the ‘all other statuses’ section includes complaints where we ruled in favour of the player but the operator did not comply (outside of the ADR remit), Declined complaints and Unresolved complaints where we opted not to give a ruling (again outside of the ADR remit).
 These complaints again seem inappropriate for inclusion, so we will exclude them.